aaliahcjoseph/aaliahcjoseph.github.io/about/index.md

   I'm slowly learning that not every imperfection needs to be fixed—which, admittedly, is still a work in progress.
 </p>

-I learned to swim as an adult and fell in love with it.
+When I do manage to put the coloring books down, I also love swimming.
+I learned as an adult and fell in love with it.
 It's probably the only physical activity I'd happily do regularly—if swimming didn't come with the unfortunate requirement of doing my entire curly hair routine afterward so I can go into the office the next day.
 Given the choice between a pool and a beach, though, I'm choosing the beach—as long as we're talking warm Caribbean seawater and not a Canadian beach.

-I learned to play tennis as a child and picked it back up again a few years ago.
+Tennis is the other exception.
+I learned to play as a child and picked it back up again a few years ago.
 Apparently, my younger self retained more than I gave her credit for, because I still remembered what I was doing—and, as it turns out, I'm pretty good at it.

 ---